NicolasValette/UNITY_Go_To_Hell/README.md

 ## Technology

 This game is made With Unity 2021.3.19 and written in C#.

 Some arts are made with Blender.

 We also use some fancy Unity system like the new Input System.
+We also use 3DSmax, Photoshop and Substance.

 ### Development Diary